Monday, May 27, 2024

 As long as I’ve been writing poetry there are only three forms that I wanted to become competent at—haiku, sonnet, and ghazals.
 Ghazal is by far the older form and the one I understood least, but now I’m ready to at least attempt to sink or swim.
 Here

-THIRTEEN WAYS OF GLISTENING TO RAIN
+AN IDEA OF IMPROVISATION AS WAYS OF LISTENING TO RAIN

-Ki ilhas tem catxupa, ma ka tem txeu txuba?
+Ki ilhas tem catxupa, ma ka tem txeu txuba?“

 “If I were to cry out which angel would hear me”

-—Necessary Angels may circle to drum rain.
+—Necessary Angels soon circle to drum rain.

 why does my Beloved go roadside & thumb rain?